 Why Company Secretary as a Career Option

-Having a career as a Company Secretary is an extremely rewarding India.
+Having a career as a Company Secretary is an extremely rewarding career.
 As per the Economic Times Report 2019, large corporate firms are ready to pay salary packages up to INR 1.5 million for company secretary profiles.

 The demand for CS profiles is exponential in India due to the increasing popularity among large corporate houses, who are willing to pay more to CS personnel to manage important functions of their company.